 - Cash, checks, Visa, and MasterCard are accepted.

 One adult chaperone is required per eight children.
 These chaperones are free.
-All other adults participating in program are charged the group rate.
+All other adults participating in a program are charged the group rate.

 - Chaperones must remain with their group throughout entire visit.

 - Chaperones are expected to maintain discipline.
-Museum staff will end the tour if groups become unmanageable.
+The tour will be terminated if a group becomes unmanageable.

-- For drop-off programs, only adults who remain in facility will be charged.
+- For drop-off programs, only adults who remain in the facility will be charged.

 Whether you are a school or community group, we are pleased to offer in-depth tours and programs covering topics in astronomy, ecology, and more.
 Developed in collaboration with the educators at East Stroudsburg University, our programs are rooted in current scientific knowledge and are aligned with state and national teaching standards.

 - Full program descriptions and educator guides are available upon request.

 - Admission includes both the museum and planetarium, but groups may choose one or the other based on their needs.